aunnnn/RHLinePlot/README.md

 *Looking for how to do the **moving price label effect**?
 [Another repo here.](https://github.com/aunnnn/MovingNumbersView)*

 *P.S.
-Of course this is not in anyway affiliate with Robinhood officially.
+Of course this is not, in anyway, affiliated with Robinhood officially.
 This is just an attempt to replicate its UI and I don't own any of this design.*

 Demo stock API is from [Alphavantage](https://www.alphavantage.co).